Nubia Alpha full review

 The thing is, that’s exactly what the Apple Watch 4 does, and a few other eSIM smartwatches, and no-one is about to ditch their iPhone for an Apple Watch.
 Nubia seems to think that screen size is the only thing holding people back from replacing their phone with a watch, and that just isn’t the case.

 For one, there’s processing power - the Nubia Alpha is running the Snapdragon Wear 2100 - a three-year-old Qualcomm smartwatch processor - with 1GB of RAM and 8GB of storage.
-Fine for a watch (though not exactly top-spec), but it can hardly compete with a Snapdragon 855 with 6GB RAM.
+Fine for a watch (though not even top-spec there), but it can hardly compete with a Snapdragon 855 with 8GB RAM, and even here it leaves you with a bit of scrolling lag.

 You’re probably not about to retire your smartphone camera either.
 Sure, there’s a 5MP shooter here, but a camera on your wrist really leaves you stuck either taking the world’s least flattering selfies or awkwardly twisting your wrist back to take photos of anything else.
-You can record video too, but only up to about ten seconds at a time.
+You can record video too, but only up to about ten seconds at a time, and the quality is pretty atrocious.

 Then there’s apps.
-A watch can, inevitably, only run a fraction of the apps that a phone can, and Nubia has painted itself into a corner by using its own operating system - Alpha OS - meaning that third party app support is likely to be limited, if not non-existent.
+A watch can, inevitably, only run a fraction of the apps that a phone can, and Nubia has painted itself into a corner by using its own operating system - Alpha OS - meaning that third party app support is essentially non-existent.
 So yeah, you’ll be able to use this to make phone calls, but that’s probably the thing you use your phone to do the least, and the Alpha can’t replicate most of the rest of it.

-The OS itself is an odd beast too.
-Nubia promises ‘hyper-dimensional interaction’ - whatever the hell it thinks that means - but the result is essentially an OS that’s made up of multiple long lists of icons that you can scroll through and flick between.
-The lists are roughly grouped - all the fitness tracking stuff is together - but you’ll still be stuck doing a lot of scrolling to find what you need.
+The OS itself is an odd beast that succeeds as much as it frustrates.
+Nubia promises ‘hyper-dimensional interaction’ - whatever the hell it thinks that means - but the result is essentially an OS that’s made up of multiple lists of icons that you can scroll through and flick between.
+It's much less clunky than it sounds, and the lists are both colour coded and grouped by them - all the fitness tracking stuff sits together - so it actually becomes a fairly smart way to make the most of the Alpha's vertical screen real estate.

-Luckily, Nubia has tried to improve the scrolling experience through ‘air interaction mechanics’.
-Unluckily, it has failed.
-Similar to the recently announced LG G8 ThinQ, the Alpha will let you control the device without touching the screen at all, simply registering your finger movements in the air above it.
+Since you'll be scrolling a lot, Nubia has tried to improve the scrolling experience through ‘air interaction mechanics’.
+It has failed.
+Similar to the recently reviewed LG G8 ThinQ, the Alpha will let you control the device without touching the screen at all, simply registering your finger movements in the air above it.

 You move your finger up and down to scroll, or left and right to flick between menus, and if you’re lucky the watch will correctly recognise which way you’re trying to swipe and act accordingly.
-You can also pinch the air to go back, but in 20-30 attempts I never managed to make this work once.
+It works... sometimes.
+Often it doesn't notice the gestures at all, or gets the direction wrong.
+Even when it does work, it's slower and more awkward than just using the touchscreen, and it's hard to imagine when the air gestures would ever be preferable to just touching the thing.

 Nubia Alpha: Specs